devTechware/club-sphere/README.md

 ## 🙏 Acknowledgments

 - Firebase for authentication services
-- MongoDB for database hosting
+- MongoDB Atlas for database hosting
+- Stripe for payment processing
-- Unsplash for placeholder images
+- Vercel for hosting
 - DaisyUI for component library
 - React community for amazing tools and libraries